Abyl10/epam-front/README.md

 - Benefits: Provides a personalized learning experience that aligns with the user’s goals and interests, making learning more relevant and effective.

+## Contributing
+Contributions to this project are welcome.
+Feel free to fork the repository, create a new branch, add your features or fixes, and submit a pull request.